 - Colored nonpareils and chopped peanuts, optional

-- In a mixing bowl, beat the eggs, sugar and oil.
-Combine flour, cocoa, baking powder and salt; gradually add to sugar mixture and mix well.
-Stir in peanuts.
-Spread into a greased 13-in. x 9-in. baking pan.
-Bake at 350° for 25-28 minutes or until a toothpick inserted near the center comes out with moist crumbs (do not overbake).
+- Spread into a greased 13x9-in. baking pan.
+Bake at 350° for 25-28 minutes or until a toothpick inserted in the center comes out with moist crumbs (do not overbake).
 Cool on a wire rack.

 - Line a 2-1/2-qt. bowl with a double layer of plastic wrap.
 Break brownies into pieces about 2 in. square; set aside a third of the pieces.
 Line the bottom and sides of prepared bowl with remaining brownie pieces, pressing firmly to completely cover to within 1 in. of rim.
 Fill brownie-lined bowl with ice cream, pressing down firmly.
 Top with reserved brownie pieces, covering ice cream completely.
 Cover and freeze overnight.